FormularSumo/formularsumo.co.uk/blog/2025/transport/index.md

     "Domestic means within a country, and some countries are a lot bigger or smaller than others.
 But in a country the size of the UK at least, it shouldn't be necessary to fly around.", "A <a href='https://en.wikipedia.org/wiki/New_Routemaster'>standard London double decker bus</a> has a capactiy of 80-87, while a <a href='https://en.wikipedia.org/wiki/Mercedes-Benz_Citaro'>typical single-decker bus</a> might have closer to 58.", "The above (diesel) Mercades-Benz Citaro (2018) has a fuel efficiency of <a href='https://www.spritmonitor.de/en/detail/1035517.html?cdetail=1'>29.57 l/100km</a>, whereas the average UK diesel car is <a href='https://www.nimblefins.co.uk/cheap-car-insurance/average-mpg'>43 mpg</a>, or 6.6 l/100km, which is 4.5x better.
 Other estimates I've seen online put the figure at around 5-6x as well, so I think this is fairly typical, comparing the same times of energy (diesel/petrol/electricity).", "I believe self-driving cars and robotaxis have the potential to be significantly better than human driven cars, but we're not there yet, and the limited ones we are starting to use are having their own issues with picking up local the driving behaviour, such as not stopping for pedestrians, and are generally harder to trust and understand without the obvious signs that the driver has seen and understood your intentions.
-I think they'll have their place, both with safety and with efficieny, but I don't think they're as good or as readily available a solution as proper, well-funded and planned out public transport systems, and leave a lot of other issues with cars still in place."
+I think they'll have their place, both with safety and with efficieny, but I don't think they're as good or as readily available a solution as proper, well-funded and planned out public transport systems, and leave a lot of other issues with cars still in place.", "Unfortunately not all buses, or trains, have low/level-boarding (although this is generally improving), but those that do (such as most London buses) are I'd argue easier to get on/into than a typical car."
 ]
 ---